Murō-ji: Present

 Worship of the Murō dragon continues to the present day in the form of a festival called the Autumn Ryūketsu Shrine festival.
-During the month of October, two figures of a dragon in straw are placed on the grounds of Murō-ji and on the road to the Shinto Ryūketsu Shrine.
+During the month of October, two figures of a dragon in straw are placed on the grounds of Murō-ji and on the road to the Ryūketsu Shrine.
 The next day, the head priest of Murō-ji begins a procession between the temple and the Ryūketsu Shrine, stopping to conduct rituals in favor of the two straw dragon figures.
-While rain prayer practices are absent, the Murō dragon still serves as an important tradition of the temple and the nearby Shinto shrine.
+While rain prayer practices are absent, the Murō dragon still serves as an important tradition of the temple.

+Pagoda

-Among the buildings that remain on the temple complex from the ninth century is the five-storied pagoda, which is the smallest of the kind standing in the open air.
-The pagoda suffered major damage in a 1998 typhoon, when a falling tree struck it.
-It was restored over the following two years.
+Among the buildings that remain on the temple complex from the ninth century is a five-storied pagoda which is the smallest of the kind standing in the open air.
+The pagoda suffered major damage in a 1998 typhoon, but it was restored over the following two years.